-PROfessional Development and Uptake through Collaborative Teams (PRODUCT NSF DUE-1525058) is a five-year project to expand the professional development capacity in undergraduate mathematics One of the major challenges PRODUCT addresses in STEM education is the rate of uptake of empirically validated teaching methods.
+PROfessional Development and Uptake through Collaborative Teams (PRODUCT NSF DUE-1525058) is a $2.8 million, five-year project to expand the professional development capacity in undergraduate mathematics One of the major challenges PRODUCT addresses in STEM education is the rate of uptake of empirically validated teaching methods.
 The project directly addresses this challenge by offering intensive workshops based on a proven model to undergraduate mathematics instructors, and by building teams of leaders who are skilled and effective in planning and guiding these workshops and in providing follow-up support to participants.

 PRODUCT will conduct 12 four-day intensive IBL workshops, 15 short, skills-based workshops, and five Professional Development Preparatory Meetings, and will host a STEM Professional Development Summit for 50 STEM professional developers.
 Through these activities, PRODUCT will develop three new teams of faculty developers, provide professional development for 320 undergraduate math faculty, adapt and improve IBL workshop materials, and develop a framework for building professional development capacity.
 A research-with-evaluation study will provide formative feedback, study the process and outcomes for PD teams’ development, gather data to benchmark workshops led by new teams against a model known to be effective, and investigate the classroom practices of workshop participants to understand how the PD shapes their teaching.